-The fair values of the Company's available-for-sale securities are based on matrix pricing for the periods ended December 31, 2015 and 2014, which uses observable market-based inputs (such as benchmark yields) in addition to quoted prices in active markets to derive fair values.
+The fair values of the Company's available-for-sale securities are based on matrix pricing for the year ended December 31, 2015, which uses observable market-based inputs (such as benchmark yields) in addition to quoted prices in active markets to derive fair values.
 As a result, these inputs are classified as Level 2 within the fair value hierarchy.
-We generally apply fair value techniques on a non-recurring basis associated with (1) valuing potential impairment loss related to financing receivables accounted for pursuant to Codification topic, Leases, and (2) valuing potential impairment loss related to long-lived assets accounted for pursuant to Codification topic, Property, Plant and Equipment, when events or circumstances indicate a possible impairment.

-The following table summarizes the carrying amounts and fair values of certain assets and liabilities at December 31, 2015 and December 31, 2014:
+We generally apply fair value techniques on a non-recurring basis associated with (1) valuing potential impairment loss related to financing receivables accounted for pursuant to Codification topic, Leases, and (2) valuing potential impairment loss related to longlived assets accounted for pursuant to Codification topic, Property, Plant and Equipment, when events or circumstances indicate a possible impairment.
+The following table summarizes the carrying amounts and fair values of certain assets at December 31, 2015:

 Fair Value at December 31, 2015 Using

-Quot ed Prices in

-Carrying Active Markets for Sig gnificant Other Significant

-Amount at Iden tical Assets Ob servable Inputs Uno observable Inputs

-12/31/2015 (1 (Level 1) (Level 2) (Level 3)
+(In thousands) Carrying Amount at 12/31/2015 Amount at Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

 Description

 Available-for-sale securities

-Short-term investments (money market funds and accrued

-income) 1,269,178 \$ \$ 1,269,178 \$
+Short-term investments (money market funds and accrued income) \$ 1,269 \$ \$ 1,269 \$

-Mortgage backed securities 55,100 55,100
+Mortgage backed securities 55 55

-Certificates of deposit 1,993,192 1,993,192
+Certificates of deposit 1,993 1,993

-Obligations of U.S. Treasury, U.S. government corporations
+Obligations of U.S. Treasury, U.S. government corporations and agencies t 1,557 1,557

-and agencies 1,557,208 1,557,208

-Corporate debt securities 5,949,011 5,949,011
+Corporate debt securities 5,950 5,950

-Total available-for-sale securities 5 \$ 10,823,689 \$ \$ 10,823,689 \$
+Total available-for-sale securities \$ 10,824 \$ \$ 10,824 \$

--